Real Classical Geometry with arbitrary deficit parameter(s) $\alpha(_{I})$ in Deformed Jackiw-Teitelboim Gravity: introduction

 \section{introduction}

 One of the most exciting branches of the current research is finding duality between an exactly solvable lower dimensional quantum system and certain types of the bulk theories with gravity.
 This duality was inspired by AdS/CFT where at the specific regimes of the coupling, the certain types of the string theories (with gravity) are mapped to strongly coupled large $N$ CFT theories on the flat boundary of the AdS spacetime \cite{Maldacena:1997re}.
 Depending on the gravitational sector in the bulk, the resultant boundary quantum theory could be different from the CFT one , as well as the bulk could be a non blackhole background.
 Some basic deformations of AdS/CFT are dualities between asymptotically AdS spaces and QFTs with UV fixed points.
 For example pure AdS is dual to zero temperature CFTs , blackholes on AdS are duals to finite temperature CFTs while the AdS soliton is dual to QFT with mass gap.
 The idea of making exact duality between realistic condensed matter systems (exactly solvable) and blackhole physics work initiated with the simple Kitaev model \cite{Kitaev2015} and later its dual bulk theory investigated widely in \cite{Polchinski:2016xgd,Maldacena:2016hyu}.
 For certain types of exact solvable Kitaev models, the holographic bulk investigated via gauge/gravity duality.
 In the Ref.\cite{Saad:2019lba}, the authors demonstrated the duality between random Hermitian matrix theory (RMT) and the corresponding $2d$ bulk theory with gravity.
 Gravity in $2d$ is very special and been well studied in past in several works by many authors , see for example \cite{Bagrets:2016cdf}-\cite{Iliesiu:2019xuh} .
-A reason for such wide study was firstly its simplicity and secondly its viable physical interpretations in the context of the string theory.
+A reason for such wide study was firstly its ultraviolet (UV) divergence free form along its simplicity and secondly its viable physical interpretations in the context of the string theory.
 Gravity in $2d$ can be understood as a dilaton gravity as well as a natural reduction of the standard classical general relativity (GR) action from a higher $D$ gravities to $D=2$, see e.g.\cite{Grumiller:2002nm}.
-Furthermore, Euclidean fully integrable forms of theory in $2d $ was studied in \cite{Bergamin:2004pn}.
-JT gravity is a family of scalar field theories where the scalar field(dilaton) $\phi$ coupled to gravity in two dimensions as a minimal theory of gravity in $2d$ \cite{Jackiw:1984je,Teitelboim:1983ux}.
+Furthermore, Euclidean fully integrable forms of theory in $2d $ were studied in \cite{Bergamin:2004pn}.
+JT gravity is a family of scalar field theories where the scalar field(dilaton) $\phi$ coupled to gravity in two dimensions as a minimal theory of gravity in $2d$ \cite{Jackiw:1984je,Teitelboim:1983ux}. it is possible to remove UV divergences in two dimensional bulk theory for gravity, as a result it can be considered as a potentially "toy" model for qunatum gravity.
 A rigorous derivation of the pure JT gravity action can be softly done using a {\it tricky} conformal transformations in $D$ dimensions and then taking the limit of $D\to 2$ \cite{Mann:1992ar}.

 The Euclidean action of the pure JT gravity with a negative cosmological constant is represented by